withfig/challenge-window-events/README.md

    - Implement a separate executable in either C, C++, Go or Rust.
      - When run, the program should listen for updates from the macOS app and print out the new window metadata whenever the focused window changes

-4. **Document your research and design choices** as you go in a README.md file
+4. **Document your research and design choices** as you go in a README.md file.
+Please discuss your design decisions, how you handled (or decided not to handle) various edge cases, and what would you would do if you had more time.